 Of course everyone wanted to see the turtle, and the sign clearly stated “five cents a look”.
 We were ruthless.
 If someone and their four children wanted to take a peek, it was going to cost a whole quarter.
 If an individual didn’t have a nickel in their pocket and we didn’t have the change, the fee was happily bumped up to a dime.
 All in all, my mother recalls that we made a few dollars that evening.

-Later in the evening, after the entertainment had waned, there was a lively discussion about how to get the vicious old turtle out of the window well.
+Later in the evening, after the entertainment waned, there was a lively discussion about how to get the vicious old turtle out of the window well.
 A vote was taken, and my uncle volunteered to stick a wooden broomstick in front of his pointy beak.
 That snapper grabbed on tight.
 He didn’t even let go as he was lifted out of the hole and set down on solid ground.
-Everyone stepped back, afraid of what he’d do, but he just raised his nose into the air, checked out the evening breeze, and then headed across the lawn toward the pond.
+Everyone stepped back, but he ignored us, raised his nose into the air to check out the evening breeze, and then headed across the lawn toward the pond.

 We all stood watching as that old turtle’s north end headed south, and that was the end of the him.
 That was also the end of our first business venture.